irrer/DICOMClient/README.txt

     mvn --settings "D:\pf\Maven\m2\settings.xml" test

+This will compile, build the jar with dependencies, and make the zip file:
+    mvn package

-This will generate all of the required resources including the jar file with all dependencies and the RPM file for Linux installation.
+This will generate all the required resources including the jar file with all dependencies and the RPM file for Linux installation.
 The generated files are put in the target directory.